Vacuum Energy and Renormalization of the Field-Independent Term

-in Eq.~\eqref{RGV0}, leaves a quadratic term (in $k$) on the right-hand side of Eq.~\eqref{RGV0} in the UV limit.
 It is well known that comparable subtractions produce the correct result for the free energy of certain interacting quantum-statistical mechanics models~(see Chap.~8 of Ref.~\cite{Pet}).
 Further remarks on related issues can also be found in Ref.~\cite{KopietzLiebEtAl_1,KopietzLiebEtAl_2}.
-One might argue that the negative value of $V_k(0)$ in the UV, implied if we assume Eq.~\eqref{keep} to be valid in the UV, is akin to the negative mass square acquired by the Higgs upon considering tadpole diagrams involving fermionic loops (Yukawa coupling), which also diverges quadratically in $\Lambda$.
+One might argue that the negative value of $V_k(0)$ in the UV, implied if we assume Eq.~\eqref{keep} to be valid in the UV, is akin to the negative mass square acquired by the Higgs particle upon considering tadpole diagrams involving fermionic loops (Yukawa coupling), which also diverges quadratically in $\Lambda$.
 Furthermore, one might argue that this problem would be on the same level as the so-called hierarchy problem of the Standard Model.
-Conversely, if a subtraction is carried out in the RG evolution of the field-independent term [see Eq.~\eqref{keep}], the hierarchy problem for the field-independent term in our model for the inflaton, is reduced to the same level at which the Higgs mass of the Standard Model itself suffers from a comparable RG running and concomitant hierarchy problem.
+Conversely, if a subtraction is carried out in the RG evolution of the field-independent term [see Eq.~\eqref{keep}], the hierarchy problem for the field-independent term in our model for the inflaton, is reduced to the same level at which the Higgs particle mass of the Standard Model itself suffers from a comparable RG running and concomitant hierarchy problem.
 (The lack of experimental evidence for supersymmetric particles, whose presence could potentially alleviate the hierarchy problem of the Standard Model, does not need to be stressed in the current context.)